-For many new drivers, as well as our experienced owner operators, understanding the International Fuel Tax Agreement (IFTA) is something most leave for the accountants and fleet managers.
+For many new drivers, as well as our experienced Owner Operators and Lease Purchasers, understanding the International Fuel Tax Agreement (IFTA) is something most leave for the accountants and fleet managers.
 For some the International Fuel Tax Agreement is just another hand in their wallet.
 Drivers who understand the history and purpose of the IFTA can make better informed decisions that can lead to savings and increased profits.

 Prior to the IFTA drivers were required to purchase a fuel permit from each state in which they traveled.
 This required drivers and carriers to stop and purchase permits at ports of entry.
 This caused lost time and additional route miles to travel to purchasing centers.
 Beginning in the 1980’s, officials from from Arizona, Iowa and Washington decided on an agreement for one permit.
 Over the next 15 years almost all of the lower 48 and 10 Canadian Provinces joined the Agreement.
 The idea was to have one permit and taxes would be assessed by one authority and distributed to states and localities based upon the number of miles driven in each jurisdiction.